 Now, let's extend the application a little bit more to use a library, the libconfig library we've already used in a previous lab.
 Change the source code of the application to the one provided in this lab data directory, myapp.c.

 If you try to build this application with just:

+'''

-arm-none-linux-gnueabihf-gcc -o myapp myapp.c
+arm-linux-gcc -o myapp myapp.c

+'''

 It fails to build because it does not link with libconfig.
 So you can manually do: